Whats Better? AIO vs Custom Loop

 Why You Might Choose a Custom Loop

 If you don't have much more time to read this, here's a quick snippet of what to remember about a custom water cooling loop.

 The concept of "you get what you pay for" still very much applies here.
 AIOs compress everything about computer cooling, including the overall performance.

 If your entire cooling system is $130, and your friends system has 5 parts that are each $130, there's a good chance his is more effective (and he's probably running more powerful hardware that needs that cooling capacity).

 As you individualize the parts in your cooling system, you gain performance and effectiveness from each one.

 Where a manufacturer like Corsair, NZXT, or Fractal Design is looking to get the most performance for the lowest price in their AIO; a manufacturer like EK Water Blocks simply designs the best parts (EK does scale their parts though, like any business).

 Does that look sick or what...

-So there you have it, what makes an AIO different from a Custom Water Cooling Loop, and why you might go with either one.
 The AIO offers increased reliability, reduced cost, and less maintenance; while the Custom Loop offers increased overall performance, and increased visual appeal.